zingdevlimited/actions-helpers/README.md

 # Zing Actions Helpers v3

-This repository is a collection of GitHub [Reusable Workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and [Composite Actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action), used to abstract common tasks in deployment and testing pipelines.
+This repository is a collection of GitHub [Reusable Workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and [Custom Actions](https://docs.github.com/en/actions/sharing-automations/creating-actions/about-custom-actions), used to abstract common tasks in deployment and testing pipelines.

 This has been created as a **public** repository so that customer copies of your project repository still have access to run these workflows and actions.